ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A maximum EAT nonce size is set to limit the memory required for an implementation.
 All receivers MUST be able to accommodate the maximum size.

-In CBOR, an EAT nonce is a byte string.
+In CBOR, an EAT nonce is a byte string between 8 and 64 bytes in length.
-The minimum size is 8 bytes.
-The maximum size is 64 bytes.

-In JSON, an EAT nonce is a text string.
+In JSON, an EAT nonce is a text string between 8 and 88 bytes in length.
-It is assumed that only characters represented by the lower 7 bits of each byte will be used, so the text string must be one-seventh longer because the 8th bit doesn't contribute to entropy.
-The minimum size for JSON-encoded EATs is 10 bytes and the maximum size is 74 bytes.

 ~~~~CDDL
 {::include nc-cddl/nonce.cddl}